 Rental Properties and Reconciliation

-Cultural supports and reconciliation are a pillar of our work.
-Some of our recent experiences have included facilitating pipe ceremonies and smudges for Housing First partner landlords and their buildings, with a very positive response.
-So far, there have been eight buildings that have begun participating in this cleansing process.
+Cultural support and reconciliation are pillars of our work.
+Some of our recent experiences have included facilitating pipe ceremonies and smudges for Housing Support partner landlords and their buildings, which received a very positive response.
+Eight buildings have begun participating in this cleansing process so far.

-Kyle Soroka, Property Manager at Canora Place, shared how the first ceremony benefited residents as well as himself.
+Kyle Soroka, property manager at Canora Place, shared how the first ceremony benefited residents and himself.
 “I thought it would be a good opportunity for the Indigenous people in the building to do something that’s important for them.
 I didn’t really know too much about it (ceremony), and it was a good opportunity for me to learn, too.”
 Kyle also shared that bringing this ceremony to Canora Place has brought him and some of his tenants closer together.

-If you are an interested landlord, please get in touch with your contact at Homeward Trust.
+If you are an interested landlord, please reach out to your contact at Homeward Trust.

 Connect With Us